informational alert

 7. 7.
 Any new, alteration of and/or structural repair of a gangway.

-8. Exception: Replacement of a non-structural deck with like materials.
+8. Exception: Replacement of a nonstructural deck with like materials.

-8. Any new and/or alteration to any electrical, plumbing, heating/air conditioning installation on a floating structure, including wood stoves.
+9. 8.
+Any new and/or alteration to any electrical, plumbing, heating/air conditioning installation on a floating structure, including wood stoves.

-9. Exception: As provided in the Specialty Codes, minor repairs and maintenance of electrical, plumbing, heating/air conditioning installations do not require a permit.
+10. Exception: As provided in the Specialty Codes, minor repairs and maintenance of electrical, plumbing, heating/air conditioning installations do not require a permit.

 1. 1.
-The new construction of structures regulated by Title 28 that will not be moored or occupied within the jurisdiction of the City.
+The new construction of structures regulated by this Title that will not be moored or occupied within the jurisdiction of the City.
 Substantiating documentation must be provided to verify compliance with this Section.

 2. 2.
 Repairs to a floating structure as specified in Section 28.05.020.